 Overnight Option 1: Yuli

-Unfortunately, there is no decent website for searching for hotels in Taiwan in English, and especially in this part of Taiwan, a lot of cheap hotel or guesthouse owners don't speak English and mostly prefer reservations by phone versus online.
-Usually they will also want you to transfer a deposit by ATM to secure your reservation, so this could be difficult for non-Chinese speaking travelers.
+Unfortunately, many cheaper hotels in Taiwan aren’t listed in English, and especially in this part of Taiwan, a lot of the owners don’t speak English and mostly prefer reservations by phone versus online.
+Often they will also want you to transfer a deposit by ATM to secure your reservation, so this could be difficult for non-Chinese speaking travelers.

 These days, however, a lot of great places are turning up on AirBnB, so I have been increasingly using that to find accommodation in Taiwan, with excellent results so far.
 Many owners are new to the system and normally use other local Chinese-language booking sites, so I have found that some of them don’t really know how the website works, but you just have to be a little patient.
 Very, very few people in Taiwan will ever try to rip you off.